 Aside from that, most people equate drills with solo exercises.
 However, drill routines in Brazilian Jiu Jitsu often refer to practicing specific techniques with or without a partner.

-For example, the BJJ class warm-up session can include some solo drilling movements.
+For example, the BJJ class warm-up session can include solo drilling movements.
 Yet, during the class course, each practitioner will drill the primary explained technique with a partner to ensure they are learning it adequately.

 Benefits of Drilling in Brazilian Jiu-Jitsu